yakuraku/Plantopia/IMPLEMENTATION_GUIDE.md

 3. **Execute Backend**:
    - Use `/recommendations` for getting multiple plant suggestions
    - Use `/plant-score` for getting detailed information about a specific plant
+   - Use `/plants` for getting all plants in the database for browsing/searching
 4. **Parse Results**: Process the JSON output to display recommendations or plant scores in the UI
 5. **Display Information**: Show plants with their attributes, sowing instructions, and reasoning